 Controlling moisture can make your home more energy-efficient, less costly to heat and cool, more comfortable, and prevent mold growth.

-- With air currents.
+- With air movement

-- By diffusion through materials.
+- By diffusion through materials

-- By heat transfer.
+- By heat transfer

 The other two driving forces -- diffusion through materials and heat transfer -- are much slower processes.
 Most common building materials slow moisture diffusion to a large degree, although they never stop it completely.
 Insulation also helps reduce heat transfer or flow.

 The laws of physics govern how moist air reacts in various temperature conditions.
 The temperature and moisture concentration at which water vapor begins to condense is called the "dew point."
 Relative humidity (RH) refers to the amount of moisture contained in a quantity of air compared to the maximum amount of moisture the air could hold at the same temperature.
 The ability of air to hold water vapor increases as it warms and decreases as it cools.
 Once air has reached its dew point, the moisture that the air can no longer hold condenses on the first cold surface it encounters.
 If this surface is within an exterior wall cavity, the result is wet insulation and framing.

 In addition to air movement, you also can control temperature and moisture content.
 Insulation reduces heat transfer or flow, so it also moderates the effect of temperature across the building envelope cavity.
 In most U.S. climates, properly installed vapor diffusion retarders can be used to reduce the amount of moisture transfer.
 Except in deliberately ventilated spaces such as attics, insulation and vapor diffusion retarders work together to reduce the opportunity for condensation in a house's ceilings, walls, and floors.